dilipRathoreRepo/customer_account_transactions_airflow/README.md

-# Customer-Account-Transactions-Airflow
+# Data Ingestion from cloud storage to BQ

-Customer-Account-Transactions-Airflow is a Python project for ingesting and cleaning customer's transactions records and generate meaning ful insights later.
+It is a Python project for ingesting and cleaning customer's transactions records and generate meaning ful insights later.

 ## Deployment